NuLink-network/nulink-sdk/README.md

 );

-//Alice, as the publisher of the file, obtains the list of files that she has successfully approved const aliceApprovedfilesList = await getApprovedFilesAsPublisher(accountAlice, 1, 1000);
+//Alice, as the publisher of the file, obtains the list of files that she has successfully approved const aliceApprovedfilesList = await getApprovedDatasAsPublisher(accountAlice, 1, 1000);

 assert(aliceApprovedfilesList && aliceApprovedfilesList["total"] > 0);